PCI addresses with physaddr > 0xffffffff can't be mapped in

 A bit more background.
 From digging into this, the x86 root nexus driver has never supported 64-bit addresses.
 In particular the nexus driver uses a struct regspec, which only allow for 32-bit quantities to be encoded.
 The interface between the root nexus driver and its parent driver are private.
 To deal with not needing to modify a bunch of other nexus drivers, we've used another flag that the PCI and NPE drivers use.

-#4 Updated by Electric Monk about 2 months ago
+#4 Updated by Electric Monk 5 months ago

 - Status changed from New to Closed